skylicht-lab/skylicht-engine/README.md

 C:\skylicht-engine>cmake --build ./PrjVisualStudio --target install --config Debug
 ```
 ## How to integrate
-And, copy the result InstallLibs to another project.
-See example: https://github.com/skylicht-lab/hello-skylicht
+And then copy the resulting InstallLibs folder to another project.
+See the project example: https://github.com/skylicht-lab/hello-skylicht

 # Roadmap
 - [Skylight Engine Core](https://github.com/skylicht-lab/skylicht-engine/issues/5) (In progress)